cchorn/Docker_SPARC/README.md

 [STAR](https://cran.r-project.org/web/packages/STAR/index.html) (Spike Train Analysis with R)
 [bursts](https://cran.r-project.org/web/packages/bursts/index.html) (algorithm to detect activity bursts in time series data)

-* ***sample Jupyter notebook:***
-The file "Sample_Notebook.ipynb" contains code to check the installed Python and R packages and shows how to use the "rpy2" package to create a bridge from Python to R in a notebook running Python kernel.
-Usage note: you can use an [ipython magic command](http://ipython.readthedocs.io/en/stable/interactive/magics.html?highlight=magic#) to run Python 2 code in a notebook cell running a Python 3 kernel (or vice versa) but there is no easy way to pass data and variables outside this cell.
-I would recommend using Python 2 and Python 3 as separate notebooks and passing data using  [storemagic](https://ipython.org/ipython-doc/rel-0.12/config/extensions/storemagic.html)
+* ***Jupyter "how-to" notebooks:***
+The file "Index.ipynb" contains links to the following notebooks stored in the "Example_Jupyter_Notebooks" directory:
+**1-check the versions of Python 2, Python 3, and R ... and installed packages**
+**2-use Python and R in the same notebook**, uses Python package "rpy2" to create a bridge
+**3-pass data between notebooks running different versions of Python**, uses notebook magic command ["%store"](https://ipython.org/ipython-doc/rel-0.12/config/extensions/storemagic.html) to move data from Python 2 to Python 3 notebook (there is no easy way to pass data between Python 2 and 3 in the same notebook)
+**4-load a Spike 2 file into Python**, uses Python "Neo" package; other file type imports are supported, e.g., [Matlab, Axon Instruments, HDF5, Neuroshare, Plexon, Tucker Davis, etc.](http://neo.readthedocs.io/en/0.5.0/io.html), also, shows how to import an external script into the notebook (a good way to reduce code clutter)
+**5-use Blackfynn Python 2 API**, brief example of uploading and and checking files on the Blackfynn platform; see [Blackfynn's documentation for more information](http://docs.blackfynn.io/platform/index.html); **NOTE:** you'll need to set up credentials on the Docker image to use the API; your Blackfynn profile will be erased on the image when the container is stopped and removed from your system (if you want to save the profile, you can save the container as a new image; see below).

 * ***Customization.*** You can also install additional Python and R (and OS) packages in the container using standard terminal commands, e.g., "pip" commands for python 2, "pip3" commands for python 3; you'll need to "commit" these software changes to a new image to save.